 OC purchases facility for European Studies program

-VIENNA, Austria – Oklahoma Christian University officially announced the purchase of the Hotel Deutchmeister as the permanent facility for its European Studies Program.
+VIENNA, Austria – Oklahoma Christian University officially announced the purchase of the Hotel Deutchmeister as the permanent facility for its European Studies Program in 2012.

 OC representatives, including President John deSteiguer, Executive Vice President Bill Goad, Director of International Programs John Osborne, Study Abroad Coordinator Mendy Kooi and Board Chair Don Millican, gathered with Vienna officials and this semester’s European Studies group for a ribbon-cutting ceremony.